 (Notes for a sermon to be preached on September 1, 2013):

-A few weeks ago, Kempiz preached from the first of Acts.
+In the first chapter of Acts we read that Christ commanded the Apostles and disciples to stay in Jerusalem.
 The apostles kept the command of Christ: they stayed in Jerusalem and waited for the Holy Spirit.
 They waited.
 They prayed.
 In time, the Spirit came upon them … and they spoke.
 They could not deny it.
 They spoke “As the Spirit gave them utterance” (Acts 2:4).
 The crowd came drawn by the words.
 Peter filled with the Spirit stood in their midst and preached.

 At the end of the sermon we read